krosengr4/Accessability/README.md

 - Gave each image an alt attribute.

-- Inserted comments of what I changed.
+- Inserted comments on the css sections and comments of what I changed.